finalcut/docker-coldspring/README.md

 docker-coldspring
 =================

-Docker container that contains coldspring 2.0-alpha1 (latest release). exposed at /tmp/coldspring
+Docker container that contains coldspring 1-2 final (not the latest release). exposed at /tmp/coldspring